Access to medicines

 Spend to Save

-In summary, early treatment can provide substantial improvement in a patient’s quality of life.
+We know that early treatment can provide substantial improvement in a patient’s quality of life.
 While we acknowledge the cost of new medications, particularly biologics, we believe that not funding them sufficiently adds cost in other areas including;

 · Increased hospitalisations